 Sydney Travel Tips For Solo Travelers

 - Stay at hostels for the best way to meet other travellers.
 Some hostels offer daily or nightly activities to help you make new friends, although just staying in a dorm is the easiest way to meet people.
-Stay at Base Sydney.
+Stay at Nomads Sydney.

 - Visit pubs or clubs that are popular with backpacker so that you can meet people and befriend them.
 Many backpacker bars play silly games where you can win local tours or trips as well.
 Check out the infamous Scary Canary Bar.

 - If it gets late then it is advisable to hire an Uber or a taxi to get back to your hostel safely, you don’t want to get lost in a city you don’t know well!.

 - Ensure that you carry a good travel pillow as it can provide a lot of comfort and support to your neck so that you can easily sleep on long bus or plane journeys.

 - Always head to the top open deck of a hop-on hop-off bus so that you can get 360 degree views of the city.
 Make sure that you carry your camera to capture the beautiful moments.